jimcapel/unused_files/README.md

 # Unused files

-Unused files searched javascript/typescript project for files that are not imported by any other file.
-Written to help find old files in a large react-native project after rewriting a large amount of the codebase.
+Unused files search's javascript/typescript projects for files that are not imported by any other file(unused).
+Written to help find old files in a large react-native project after rewriting a lot of the codebase (but forgetting to delete old files).

 # Usage